Siroz555/CaribouStonks/README.md

     - Cocooned Warning: Allows you to be alerted when a mob has been cocooned.
       - _(works with The Primordial Belt & Bloodshot Reforge Stone)_
     - Low health warning: Display a red screen when your health is low.
+    - Ragnarock Axe:
+        - Cast Title / Personalized message
+        - HUD displays the remaining time and Strength gained.
+    - Spirit Mask / Bonzo Mask / Phoenix Pet:
+        - Displays a Title when a Mask/Pet is used or ready back.
+        - Display a HUD showing the time remaining, sorted and color-coded.

 - Farming | Garden
     - KeyBind / Command to lock the camera during farming sessions.